 In Ancapri there's Via Migliera, a road of 2 kilometers that leads to the Belvedere del Tuono.
 Going on along this road immersed in the nature, you'll reach a second belvedere with an iron cross.
 From here it's also possible to get to Punta Carena.

 The highest peak of Capri is Monte Solaro, reachable both on foot in an hour and a half, or by the chair lift of Piazza della Vittoria in Anacapri.
 From the top of the mountain you can see Naples with its Vesuvius, Sorrento and the Amalfi Coast.
 Near the top there're also the hermitage of Centrella, which stands between wisteria and freesia, and the ruins of Barbarossa's castle.

 Between Punta Carena and the Blue Cave there is a wonderful path of about three hours that runs all around the sea.
-It's the Fortini's Pathway, who took its name to the three nineteenth-century forts: Orrico, Pino and Mesola.
+It's the Fortini's Pathway, which took its name to the three nineteenth-century forts: Orrico, Pino and Mesola.